OPM/ResInsight-UserDocumentation/content/Wells-and-Completions/WellPaths.md

 If the LAS-file does not contain a well name, the file name is used instead.

 #### Moving LAS-file
 If ResInsight's automatic well matching fails and a LAS-file is matched with the wrong well path, it is possible to move the LAS-file to the correct well path.
-Select the LAS-file context menu click **Move LAS File to Well Path** and select destination well path.
+Select the LAS-file right-click menu click **Move LAS File to Well Path** and select destination well path.

 ![]({{< relref "" >}}images/3d-main-window/MoveLasFileMenu.png)